davidcalhoun/davidbcalhoun.com/src/content/posts/2013-11-23-introducing-negative-scroll-blur-for-browsers-that-support-css-filters.md

 layout: post
 permalink: /2013/introducing-negative-scroll-blur-for-browsers-that-support-css-filters
 tags:
   - javascript
   - demo
   - webdev
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

 (2016: in retrospect, this is kind of gratuitous and doesn't appear to be fully working anymore...)